-7 Conclusions
+5 Conclusions

-This work was motivated by the following observation regarding the system of dynamic packet arrivals with errors: Scheduling packets of same length is relatively easy and efficient in case of instantaneous feedback, but extremely inefficient in case of deferred feedback.
-We studied scenarios with two different packet lengths, developed efficient algorithms, and proved upper and lower bounds for asymptotic throughput in the average-case (i.e., stochastic) and worstcase (i.e., adversarial) online packet arrivals.
+This work was motivated by the following observation regarding the system of dynamic packet arrivals with errors: scheduling packets of same length is relatively easy and efficient in case of instantaneous feedback, but extremely inefficient in case of deferred feedback.
+We studied scenarios with two different packet lengths, developed efficient algorithms, and proved upper and lower bounds for relative throughput in average-case (i.e., stochastic) and worst-case (i.e., adversarial) online packet arrivals.
 These results demonstrate that exploring instantaneous feedback mechanisms (and developing more effective implementations of it) has the potential to significantly increase the performance of communication systems.

 Several future research directions emanate from this work.
-Some of them concern the exploration of variants of the considered model, for example, considering more elaborated/realistic distributions for the packet arrival, assuming that packets that suffer errors are not retransmitted (which applies when Forward Error Correction (Raghavan et al., 2001) is used), considering packets of more than two lengths, or assuming bounded buffers.
-Other lines of work deal with adding QoS requirements to the problem, such as requiring fairness in the transmission of packets from different flows or imposing deadlines to the packets.
+Some of them concern the exploration of variants of the model considered, for example, assuming that packets that suffer errors are not retransmitted (which applies when Forward Error Correction [11] is used), considering packets of more than two lengths, or assuming bounded buffers.
+Other lines of work deal with adding QoS requirements to the problem, such as requiring fairness in the transmission of the packets from different flows or imposing deadlines to the packets.
 In the considered adversarial setting, it is easy to see that even an omniscient offline solution cannot achieve stability: for example, the adversary could prevent any packet from being transmitted correctly.
-Therefore, an interesting extension of our work would be to study conditions (e.g., restrictions on the adversary) under which an online algorithm could maintain stability, and still be efficient with respect to asymptotic throughput.
-Finally, we believe that the definition of asymptotic throughput as proposed here can be adapted, possibly in a different context, to other metrics and problems.
+Therefore, an interesting extension of our work would be to study conditions (e.g., restrictions on the adversary) under which an online algorithm could maintain stability, and still be efficient with respect to relative throughput.
+Finally, we believe that the definition of relative throughput as proposed here can be adapted, possibly in a different context, to other metrics and problems.